nicolarighetti/Research-Design-and-Data-Collection/README.md

 # Research Design and Data Collection
 Materials for the course taught in the academic year 2023/2024 at the University of Vienna, Department of Communication, in the international master's program in communication science.
+The slides are available in the "lectures" directory.

 ## Lectures
 01. Research Essentials.
 A Primer on Crafting Topics, Posing Questions, Hypothesizing, and Examining Literature in Social Sciences.